The truth about Misty of Chincoteague is…

 Later in the week we revisited the pens to find them empty save one horse.
 The rest of the ponies had returned to Assateague during the return swim.
 This lonely tan pony was Chief, leader of the North pack.
 He had picked a fight with Riptide on the morning of the auction.
 We heard they had tried to get at each other through the fence, and Chief injured his leg.
 The Saltwater Cowboys had left him here to heal and await later transport back to the Northern herd.

-If you’re interested in the names and photos of the rest of the herd, click HERE.
+–> Find the names and photos of the rest of the herd here

 One more truth…